olekscode/Blog/posts/library-update.md

 ## Library Update vs Library Migration

-There is no universally accepted vocabulary in this area and authors of various related literature use different terms interchangeably.
-Therefore, in this section, I would like to define the two major variations of the problem and propose the terminology which I find to be the most clear and unambiguous:
+There is no universally accepted vocabulary in this field and authors of various related research articles use several terms interchangeably.
+In this section, I would like to define the two closely related variations of the problem and propose the terminology which I find to be the most clear and unambiguous:

-**Library Update** --- the problem of updating client systems from the old version of a library to the new one.
+**Library Update** --- the problem of updating client systems from the old version of an external library to the new one.
 For example, an application that depended on *JUnit 4 (v4.16.1)* has to be updated to use *JUnit 5 (v5.6.3)*.

-**Library Migration** --- the problem of migrating the client system from one external library to a completely different library that serves the same or similar purpose.
+**Library Migration** --- the problem of migrating the client system from one external library to a completely different one which serves the same or similar purpose.
 For example, the application that used the *easymock* testing framework has to be migrated to use *mockito* instead.

-In my PhD, I am dealing with the problem of *Library Update*.
-The prob em of *Library Migration*, although closely related, remains outside the scope of my research.
+In my PhD, I am dealing with the problem of *library update*.
+The probem of *library migration*, although closely related, remains outside the scope of my research.
 In this series of blog posts, unless otherwise stated, I will be talking about library update as defined above.

 ## Automatic and Semi-automatic Library Update